Gluten-Free Pumpkin Bread

 Instructions

-• In a bowl, whisk together gluten-free flour blend, baking powder, baking soda, cinnamon, nutmeg, ginger, cloves and salt.
+• In a bowl, whisk together gluten-free flour blend, granulated sugar, baking powder, baking soda, cinnamon, nutmeg, ginger, cloves and salt.

-• Then add in the granulated sugar, eggs, pumpkin puree, vanilla and vegetable oil.
+• Then add in the eggs, pumpkin puree, vegetable oil and vanilla extract.

 • Mix until combined.
-Pour into the prepared loaf pan.
+Pour the batter into the prepared loaf pan.

-• Sprinkle 2 teaspoons of granulated sugar over the top of the pumpkin bread batter.
+• Sprinkle the top of the pumpkin bread batter with 2 teaspoons of granulated sugar.

 • Allow to cool completely before slicing.